joelagnel/adeb/BCC.md

 have it extract headers from there and push them to the device.
 ```
 adeb prepare --build --bcc --kernelsrc /path/to/kernel-source/
+OR(If you build kernel out-of-tree):
+adeb prepare --build --bcc --kbuildout /path/to/kernel-kbuild_out-dir/
 ```
 This downloads and installs a pre-built adeb filesystem containing a recent version of BCC onto the android device, extracts kernel headers from the source